Navid-Ishaq/az-500-security-labs-deepdive/02-working-with-resource-tags--03-lab-purpose-and-tools.md

-# Point 3 of 9: 03 Lab Purpose And Tools
+# 02 Working With Resource Tags

-**Lab:** 02 Working With Resource Tags
+## Point 3 of 9: Lab Purpose & Azure Tools

-**Summary:** This section covers *03 lab purpose and tools* as part of the overall lab objective.
-It offers insights and applied understanding in the context of Azure Security best practices.
+Clearly define the goal of the lab and list the key Azure services/tools used.